feature-hub/feature-hub/README.md

 ### Publishing to npm

-Instead of letting the CI automatically publish on every master merge, the Feature Hub packages are published manually.
+Instead of letting the CI automatically publish on every master merge, the Feature Hub package releases are triggered manually.

 To create a new semantic npm release for all Feature Hub packages, core team members must trigger a custom build on [Travis CI](https://travis-ci.com) with